labdoyon/declarativeTask_Shuo/README.md

 % code to calibrate a proper TTL interval

 python src\declarativeTask3\ld_show_matrix.py "show_matrix,BEPI_001"
-% code to calibrate a proper TTL interval
+% code to show the image-location assignment result for a given subject

 python ld_runExperimentDayOne.py "SUBJ_ID"
 % code to initiate the navigation panel